Andrew-M-C/go.jsonvalue/docs/en/07_iteration.md

 ## Overview

-In jsonvalue, you can iterate an array or object typed JSON value.
+In jsonvalue, you can iterate over an array or object typed JSON value.

-There are two mode of iteration:
+There are two modes of iteration:

 1. Use a callback function to receive iteration data, like [`ArrayEach`](https://pkg.go.dev/github.com/buger/jsonparser#ArrayEach) and [`ObjectEach`](https://pkg.go.dev/github.com/buger/jsonparser#ObjectEach) in `jsonparser`.
-2. Use `for-range` to iterate, which make codes much more like operating `map` and `slice`.
+2. Use `for-range` to iterate, which makes code much more like operating on `map` and `slice`.

 **IMPORTANT**: All jsonvalue iterating methods are goroutine-unsafe.
-Please add lock or other protection in multi-goroutine operating.
-However, if none of `Set` series methods and `Caseless` method are used during iteration, it will be goroutine-safe.
-In the other hand, just read-lock required for these operation.
+Please add locks or other protection in multi-goroutine operations.
+However, if none of the `Set` series methods and `Caseless` method are used during iteration, it will be goroutine-safe.
+On the other hand, only a read-lock is required for these operations.

 ## Iterate array values

-Use following methods to iterate an array typed JSON value.
+Use the following methods to iterate over an array typed JSON value.

 ```go
 func (v *V) RangeArray(callback func(i int, v *V) bool)
 func (v *V) ForRangeArr() []*V
 ```

-For callback pattern, use `RangeArray`.
-Return `true` in callback to continue iteration (which means `continue`), while `false` as `break`, breaking iteration.
+For the callback pattern, use `RangeArray`.
+Return `true` in the callback to continue iteration (which means `continue`), while `false` acts as `break`, breaking the iteration.

-`ForRangeArr` returns a slice with `[]*jsonvalue.V`, which you can append to a `for-range` text.
+`ForRangeArr` returns a slice with `[]*jsonvalue.V`, which you can use in a `for-range` statement.

-For detailed example:
+For a detailed example:

 ```go
 anArr.RangeArray(func(i int, v *jsonvalue.V) bool {